Air digital asset management alternatives: Which DAM is best for your brand?

 But here’s the thing—Air is built for creative operations, not for getting your content out into the world.
 That’s where it falls short for ecommerce brands.
 If you need to share product images with retailers, deploy marketing assets across multiple channels, or collaborate with external partners, you may find yourself hitting frustrating limitations (unless you upgrade to a pricey plan). 😬

 So, what are your options?
 In this article, we’ll break down Air’s pros and cons, explore alternative DAMs, and compare Air with Dash (that’s us!).
-If you’re an ecommerce brand that needs a DAM that goes beyond creative workflows—helping you organise, distribute, and deploy your assets—we’ll show you how Dash stacks up.
+If you’re an ecommerce brand that needs a DAM that goes beyond creative workflows—helping you organise, distribute, and deploy your creative assets—we’ll show you how Dash stacks up.

 Let’s dive in. 🚀